Meridaw/Vanilla-Macros/README.md

 ## How To Use

-- Type / to bring up the search bar to search for keywords
+- Type / to bring up the search bar to search for keywords.
 - Click on the folders and text files on the github page to find more info.
 - Click the green code button and select Download ZIP to download the files.
 - [Notepad++](https://notepad-plus-plus.org/) is useful to read or edit the files.